marziosala/marziosala.github.io/_posts/2021-09-01-beta-distribution.md

 ---
 layout: splash
 permalink: /beta-distribution/
-title: "Variational Autoencoders"
+title: "Understanding Variational Autoencoders"
 header:
   overlay_image: /assets/images/beta-distribution/beta-distribution-splash.png
-excerpt: "Variational autoencoders applied to mathematical functions."
+excerpt: "Understanding the modeling assumptions that are used to define variational autoencoders."
 ---

 In the [previous article](/normal-distribution) we looked at how autoencoders work.
 As we noticed, in general the latent space is a non-convex manifold and the latent variables have arbitrary scales.
 This makes basic autoencoders a poor choice for generative models.
 [Variational autoencoders](https://en.wikipedia.org/wiki/Variational_autoencoder) fix this issue by ensuring that the latent variables follows a desirable distribution from which we can easily sample from.

+Variational autoencoders were introduced by [Kingma and Welling](https://arxiv.org/abs/1312.6114).
-The derivation of variational autoencoers is substantially more involved than that of autoencoeders.
+Their derivation of variational autoencoers is substantially more involved than that of autoencoeders.
 We assume that the each observation variables $x$ is a sample from an unknown underlying process, whose true distribution $p^\star(x)$ is unknown.
 We attempt to approximate this process with a chosen model with parameters $\theta$,

 $$
 x \sim p_\theta(x),